joporsch04/Bachelor-thesis/README.md

 docker build -t trecx .
 docker run -it trecx
 ```
+If you choose to use a VM, pay attention to the Linux version.
+In some distributions libatlas-base-dev and libboost-all-dev are not compatible.
+In any case, Ubuntu 22.04 works fine.

 ## Max Planck Institute of Quantum Optics (MPQ)
 For more information about the institute, please visit the official website: